 The Mac Lab is located on the second floor of Mount Memorial.
 The lab is especially useful for art and graphic design students, but is also helpful for students in other majors, such as journalism.
 Each computer comes with the full Adobe Suite.

-Grace’s newest building, the Orthopaedic Capital Center (OCC), was finished in 2007.
-Though the OCC holds Grace chapel three days a week and is home court to several of Grace’s athletic teams, the building is also available for community use for large events, such as conferences and business meetings.
-The OCC is home to Grace’s business department, as well as the Alumni office.
+Grace’s newest building, the Manahan Orthopaedic Capital Center (MOCC), was finished in 2007.
+Though the MOCC holds Grace chapel three days a week and is home court to several of Grace’s athletic teams, the building is also available for community use for large events, such as conferences and business meetings.
+The MOCC is home to Grace’s business department, as well as the Alumni office.